silvandeleemput/memcnn/docs/installation.rst

 Stable release
 --------------

+These are the preferred methods to install MemCNN, as it will always install the most recent stable release.

+PyPi
+^^^^

-To install MemCNN, run this command in your terminal:
+To install MemCNN using the Python package manager, run this command in your terminal:

 .. code-block:: console

     $ pip install memcnn

-This is the preferred method to install MemCNN, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.